-French composer, violinist and conductor Joseph Boulogne, Chevalier de Saint-Georges, sometimes known as 'Black Mozart', was born in Baillif, Basse-Terre, Guadeloupe on 25 December 1745 but spent much of his life in Paris, where he died on 10 June 1799.
+French composer, violinist and conductor Joseph Boulogne, Chevalier de Saint-Georges, sometimes known as 'Black Mozart', was born in Baillif, Basse-Terre, Guadeloupe on 25 December 1745 but spent much of his life in Paris, where he died on 10 June 1799, aged fifty-three.
 Also known as a champion fencer, he's best known as the first known classical composer of African ancestry.
 He was very prolific, writing operas, symphonic and chamber music.

 CD Spotlight.
 Something of a Mystery - Gerald Fenech listens to music by Joseph Boulogne, Chevalier de Saint-Georges.
 'Michael Halász gives lively performances that sparkle with a "joie de vivre" that is consistently uplifting ...'